-Felnex was given the go ahead on 7 September 2016 for the reserved matters application for the whole site.
+Felnex was approved on 7 September 2016 for the reserved matters application for the whole site.

 This has not been without conflict and the NDG did not agree with many aspects of the design and the impact on existing residents.

 Have a read through our blog links over the year to see what has been happening in chronological order:-

 - Changes to Felnex outline permission – 26 March 2016

 - Confused about all the Felnex applications? – 12 May 2016

 - Felnex up for planning permission on 20 July – 12 July 2016